The LatAm funding boom continues as Kaszek raises $1B across a duo of funds – TechCrunch

 It’s notable that in its fifth fund, Kaszek is reserving more of its new capital to fund later-stage investments — a testament to its faith in its current portfolio.
 Both funds, according to Kaszek, were “several times oversubscribed” with demand coming globally from university endowments, global foundations, technology funds and several tech entrepreneurs.

 Silicon Valley-based Sequoia Capital has been an LP since day one via Sequoia Heritage, its community investment office.
-Also, Connecticut-based Wesleyan University is an LP with Chief Investment Officer Anne Martin describing the founding team as “internet pioneers.”
+Also, Connecticut-based Wesleyan University is an LP, with Chief Investment Officer Anne Martin describing the founding team as “internet pioneers.”

 In recent years, there has been an explosion of global investor interest in Latin American startups.
 The region’s startup scene is seeing a surge of fundraises, with new unicorns emerging with increasing regularity.
 And Kaszek has been at the heart of it all.